General Admissions Requirements

 Students may be admitted by exception with the recommendation of the high school principal and approval of the ChSCC Provost and Vice President for Academic Affairs.

-- Collegiate High (Hamilton County Collegiate High at Chattanooga State)-Courses are offered during the day at the Chattanooga State main campus located on Amnicola Highway.
-Students will matriculate into Chattanooga State with parent and principal's or counselor's permission.
+- Middle College High School—Courses are offered during the day at the Chattanooga State main campus located on Amnicola Highway.
+Students will matriculate into Chattanooga State with parent and principal’s or counselor’s permission.
 Qualified instructors teach all courses.
 Since 4 units of English are required for high school graduation, each student will enroll in an English course developed and taught by a Hamilton County teacher, housed on the Chattanooga State campus for this purpose.

-Each Collegiate High student will enroll in other courses defined as necessary to complete the Carnegie units that are required for high school graduation.
+Each Middle College student will enroll in other courses defined as necessary to complete the Carnegie units that are required for high school graduation.
 These courses are included with the standard curriculum offered at Chattanooga State and are taught by full time Chattanooga State professors.
-Collegiate High school students may take any scheduled course that is appropriate for the completion of high school requirements other than English.
+Middle College High School students may take any scheduled course that is appropriate for the completion of high school requirements other than English.
 Students receive both college and high school credit simultaneously for these college courses.

 - Have completed the 9th, 10th, or 11th grade.